beam-community/bamboo/README.md

 Flexible and easy to use email for Elixir.

 * **Adapter based** so it can be used with Mandrill, SMTP, or whatever else you want.
 Comes with a Mandrill adapter out of the box.
+* **Deliver emails in the background**.
+Most of the time you don't want or need to wait for the email to send.
+Bamboo makes it easy with Mailer.deliver_later
 * **Easy to format recipients**.
 You can do `new_email(to: Repo.one(User))` and Bamboo can format the User struct if you implement Bamboo.Formatter.
 * **Works out of the box with Phoenix**.
 Use views and layouts to make rendering email easy.
 * **Very composable**.
 Emails are just a Bamboo.Email struct and be manipulated with plain functions.
 * **Easy to unit test**.
 Because delivery is separated from email creation, no special functions are needed, just assert against fields on the email.
 * **Easy to test delivery in integration tests**.
 Helpers are provided to make testing a easy and robust.
-* **Deliver emails in the background**.
-Most of the time you don't want or need to wait for the email to send.
-Bamboo makes it easy with Mailer.deliver_later
+* **Preview sent emails during development**.
+Bamboo comes with a plug that can be used in your router to preview sent emails.

 See the [docs] for the most up to date information.